 - Infographics are an excellent tool that allows your audience to easily skim your email, without missing any crucial information.

 - Responsivity is crucial to the success of your email.
 If your email is easy to read on the web, but difficult to read on mobile, you could be sidelining a significant percentage of your audience.
-The best way to ensure that your email adapts to any application is to use a program that allows you to design specifically for this.
+The best way to ensure that your email adapts to any application is to use an email software that allows you to design specifically for this.

 Now that these tips are top-of-mind, you’re well on your way to creating your own creative, jaw-dropping, lead-converting emails!
 Of course, these ideas aren’t to be taken as steadfast rules.
 There is no one-size-fits-all email design–– which is why so many great ones exist!